 |Information||Programme and Registration|

-The Graduate School Global and Area Studies (GSGAS), in collaboration with the Flying University of Transnational Humanities (FUTH) – a consortium of Sogang University (South Korea), University of Pittsburgh (USA), University of Tampere (Finland), National Chiao Tung University (Taiwan), University of Leipzig (Germany) – and supported by the Collaborative Research Centre “Processes of Spatialization under the Global Condition” (SFB 1199), and the Centre for Area Studies at the University of Leipzig invites young researcher to the International Summer School “Making and Changing Spaces under the Global Condition”.
+The Graduate School Global and Area Studies (GSGAS), in collaboration with the Flying University of Transnational Humanities (FUTH) – a consortium of Sogang University (South Korea), University of Pittsburgh (USA), University of Tampere (Finland), National Chiao Tung University (Taiwan), Leipzig University (Germany) – and supported by the Collaborative Research Centre “Processes of Spatialization under the Global Condition” (SFB 1199), and the Centre for Area Studies at Leipzig University invites young researcher to the International Summer School “Making and Changing Spaces under the Global Condition”.